Quality Inference in Federated Learning with Secure Aggregation: Conclusion

 \subsection{Limitations and Future Work}

-This paper has barely scratched the surface of quality inference in federated learning based on the aggregated updates only.
+This paper has barely scratched the surface of quality inference in federated learning based only on aggregated updates.
 We foresee multiple avenues towards improving and extending this work, e.g., using machine learning techniques to replace our naive rules by relaxing the attacker constraints concerning computational power and background knowledge.
-Selecting the participants in a non-random manner in the early rounds similarly to \cite{liu2021gtg} could also be beneficial.
+In the early rounds, selecting the participants in a non-random manner similar to \cite{liu2021gtg} could also be beneficial.

-For the sake of clarity, we have restricted our experiments to visual recognition tasks.
+For clarity, we have restricted our experiments to visual recognition tasks with noisy labels as the measure of data quality.
 Although we expect our results to generalize well to other domains, we leave further experiments as future work.
-Finally, the personal data protection implications of the information leakage caused by quality inference is also of interest: should such quality information be considered private (and, consequently, should it fall under data protection regulations such as the GDPR?
+Finally, the personal data protection implications of the information leakage caused by quality inference are also of interest: should such quality information be considered private, and, consequently, should it fall under data protection regulations such as the GDPR?
 This issue has significant practical relevance to federated learning platforms already in operation.